 If you are new to stir-frying, familiarize yourself with the basics in this cooking lesson from stir-fry expert, Grace Young, before you get started:

-The key points to remember: Cut all your ingredients in uniform, bite-size pieces.
-Have the meat, vegetables and sauce prepped and within easy reach once you start cooking.
-Cook over high heat and give the chicken some time to brown when you initially put it in the pan.
+The key points to remember: Cut all your ingredients in uniform, bite-size pieces; have the meat, vegetables, and sauce prepped and within easy reach once you start cooking; and cook over high heat and give the chicken some time to brown when you initially put it in the pan.

-And if you already rely on stir-frying for quick, healthy and satisfying meals, you will be happy to add this gingery new recipe in your home cooking repertoire.
+And if you already rely on stir-frying for quick, healthy, and satisfying meals, you will be happy to add this gingery new recipe to your home-cooking repertoire.

 Thai Ginger Chicken Stir-Fry (Gai Pad Khing)

 Heat a wok or large skillet over high heat until very hot.
 Add the oil and swirl the pan to coat the bottom.
-Add the chicken in an even layer and let sear, undisturbed, for about 1 minute.
-Add garlic, stir and continue cooking for 1 minute, stirring constantly.
+Add the chicken in an even layer and sear, undisturbed, for about 1 minute.
+Add garlic, stir, and continue cooking for 1 minute, stirring constantly.
 Chicken will be lightly browned, but not cooked through.
-Add the green onions, bell pepper, onions, ginger and sauce.
-Stir-fry for 2-3 minutes, until the chicken is cooked through and the bell peppers and onions are tender-crisp.
+Add the green onions, bell pepper, onions, ginger, and sauce.
+Stir-fry for 2 to 3 minutes, until the chicken is cooked through and the bell peppers and onions are crisp-tender.
 Serve immediately, with plain white or brown rice.

 - Oyster sauce is a sweet and savory sauce made with oyster extract.
 (You can also find vegetarian versions made from mushrooms.)
 Look for it in well-stocked supermarkets, Asian markets, or online.